 2. “All of Me” by John Legend

-This song is a heartfelt dedication to love that embraces every part of a person.
-“All of Me” describes deep emotional connection, much like the eternal love in “A Thousand Years.”
+“All of Me” is a dedication to love that embraces every part of a person.
+It describes a deep bond, much like the eternal love in “A Thousand Years.”

 3. “I Don’t Want to Miss a Thing” by Aerosmith